Artificial intelligens and copyright

 Director of The Rights Alliance

-The Rights Alliance’s Main Focus Areas
+The Rights Alliance’s key focus areas

 1. Transparency in AI training